garethltm/obsibrain/sc900/Encryption & Hashing.md

 - data moving from one location to another, such as across the internet or through a private network.
 ### Encryption for data in use
 - securing data in nonpersistent storage (RAM or CPU caches)

+# Hashing
+- uses an algorithm to convert text
+	- each time the same text is hashed using the same algorithm, the same hash value is produced.
+That hash can then be used as a unique identifier of it